cloudmix-dev/workertown/www/docs/src/pages/docs/core-concepts/authentication.md

-A Workertown service will check an incoming request against **all** enabled authentication strategies, and will fail the request if **none** of the stratgeies successfully authenticates the request.
+A Workertown service will check an incoming request against **all** enabled authentication strategies, and will fail the request if **none** of the strategies successfully authenticates the request.
 This allows you to mix and match strategies on a per request basis.

 ---